-1. ‘Oil out’ the surface – this is a method of applying sparingly a thin coat of Linseed oil or clear artist medium over the entire surface of the painting.
+1. ‘Oil out’ the surface – this is a method of applying a thin coat of Linseed oil or clear artist medium sparingly over the entire surface of the painting.

-The painting must be touch dry and then you can apply the oil with a clean, lint-free rag or paint on with a soft brush and then remove most of it with a rag.
+The painting must be touch dry, and then you can apply the oil with a clean, lint-free rag or paint on with a soft brush and then remove most of it with a rag.

 2. Apply a Re-touch varnish – Re-touch varnish is a standard Dammar varnish that has been diluted with Turpentine by the manufacturer.

-It can to be used during the course of a painting and as a temporary picture varnish to restore colours and add an even sheen to your painting yet still allow the oil to dry fully.
+It can be used during the course of a painting and as a temporary picture varnish to restore colours and add an even sheen to your painting yet still allow the oil to dry fully.